Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

    Executing step: Check health of Ceph cluster and freeze state.
    ```

-   If the process continues to report errors due to `Failed to stop containers`, then iterate on the above step.
+   If the process continues to report errors due to `Failed to stop containers`, iterate on the above step.
 Each iteration should reduce the number of containers running.
 If necessary,
     containers can be manually stopped using `crictl stop CONTAINER`.
-If containers are stopped manually, then re-run the above procedure to complete any final steps in the process.
+If containers are stopped manually, re-run the above procedure to complete any final steps in the process.

 1. Shut down and power off all management NCNs except `ncn-m001`.

+   **Important:** The default timeout for the next command is 300 seconds.
+If it is known that
+   the nodes take longer than this amount of time for a graceful shutdown, then a different value
+   can be set using the `--ncn-shutdown-timeout NCN_SHUTDOWN_TIMEOUT" with a value other than 300
+   for NCN_SHUTDOWN_TIMEOUT.
+Once this timeout has been exceeded, the node will be forcefully
+   powered down.

    ```bash
    ncn-m001# sat bootsys shutdown --stage ncn-power